• Skip to main content

 Double top trade example in NRG.
 Pink Asterisks show the two tops, which are within 1% of each other.
 Gold triangle shows the bar on which the Double Top pattern was completed.
 Red Arrow is the Short entry on the open and green arrow is the exit on close.

-Now we have some code written for our double top pattern we can run some optimizations and see how the pattern performs on historical data.
+Now we have some code written we can run some optimizations and see how the pattern performs on historical data.

 But first we must define a backtest procedure and think about a baseline that we can use to compare our results.

-For this analysis we decided to test the performance of double top patterns on all S&P 500 stocks across holding periods from one to ten days.
+For this analysis we decided to test the performance of double tops on all S&P 500 stocks across holding periods from one to ten days.

 For a benchmark, we decided to compare our results to the average return for every stock in the sample with a corresponding holding period.